Skip to main content

 • stability

-Overall, the game demonstrates excellent stability with minimal bugs and smooth performance.
-However, players have expressed frustration with unclear stat mechanics and the tedious leveling process, which can detract from the overall experience.
+The game demonstrates strong stability with rare bugs and smooth performance.
+However, unclear stat mechanics and a tedious leveling process can lead to player confusion and frustration.

 • monetization